ophidian-lib/core/README.md

-## Ophidian: A Component Framework for Obsidian Plugins
+## Ophidian = Component Framework + Build System for Obsidian Plugins

 Some [Obsidian](https://obsidian.md) plugins are too big to just slap everything in one class.
 But as you break things into smaller parts, you end up doing a lot of hard-to-change and fragile `this.that.theOther.thing`, that also makes the parts less reusable.

+In addition, if you develop lots of plugins, you'll find yourself duplicating a bunch of build management and release publishing tools and configuration.

+So, Ophidian exists to:

-This framework exists to 1) solve that problem (mostly via [to-use](https://github.com/pjeby/to-use/)), and 2) provide some commonly-useful services and components for building sophisticated Obsidian plugins.
+1. Solve the component access problem (mostly via [to-use](https://github.com/pjeby/to-use/)),
+2. Provide some commonly-useful services and components for building sophisticated Obsidian plugins, and
+3. Provide a complete build system for Obsidian plugins, including a Github action for publishing them, without needing to duplicate large amounts of code and configuration between plugins.

-It is designed in modular fashion, so that modern tree-shaking bundlers (like rollup and esbuild) will only include the components needed for your plugin, not the entire thing.
+The framework for items 1 and 2  is designed in modular fashion, so that modern tree-shaking bundlers (like the one Ophidian's build system uses) will only include the components needed for your plugin, not the entire thing.

-In addition, Ophidian also includes some tools for building Obsidian plugins, to minimize the amount of duplicated configuration required between plugins when using esbuild or rollup directly.

-Note: this library is written and distributed in TypeScript form and can't be `require()`d as a normal node module, because the code in it mostly can't work outside of Obsidian's runtime environment anyway!
-So when building a plugin with it, you need to ensure that your bundler will process Typescript from within your `node_modules`.

-(If you're using esbuild or ophidian itself as your plugin builder, you probably won't need any special steps for this to work, but the rollup Typescript plugin requires extra configuration to get it to work properly, as does your tsconfig.json.)
+(Note: if you're not using Ophidian to build your plugins, note that you will need to ensure your bundler will read Typescript from within your `node_modules`, because the component framework is distributed in source form.)

+### The Core Framework

+As of this release, the core framework features include:

+- A service access system for dividing plugins into smaller components that can access each other without relying on `this.that.etc` chains or hardwiring the components to a specific plugin class.
+(Implemented as a thin Obsidian-specific wrapper over [to-use](https://github.com/pjeby/to-use/).)
+- "Layout Settings" services for storing persistent settings on the Obsidian workspace or specific items in it (windows, leaves, splits, etc.), with full support for Obsidian's workspaces plugin.
+(See Pane Relief's "Focus Lock" feature for a simple usage example.)
+- Services for managing window-specific UI components (for supporting Obsidian 0.15+'s multi-window feature), now used in Pane Relief and Quick Explorer for extending their UIs to multiple windows.
+- Miscellaneous functions for deferring execution, walking the Obsidian workspace component tree, creating delegated event listeners, etc.

+### The Build System

+See the `ophidian.config.mjs` and `package.json` files in [Pane Relief](https://github.com/pjeby/pane-relief) for a usage example.
+For the use of the Github action to publish plugins, see [this example from Quick Explorer](https://github.com/pjeby/quick-explorer/blob/master/.github/workflows/publish.yml).
+(You should probably not use `@master`, though, and instead depend on a specific version tag; see project status info below.)

 ### Status